If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Swiss chard

-Chard is also a superfood and packed with vitamins A, C, and K. Young leaves are delicious eaten raw in salads, while larger leaves are better cooked.
+Chard is also a superfood packed with vitamins A, C, and K. Young leaves are delicious eaten raw in salads, while larger leaves are better cooked.
 Try the ‘Bright Lights’ variety for an array of rainbow-coloured stems, ‘Charlotte’ for striking red stems and veins, and ‘Bright Yellow’ for golden yellow stems and green leaves.

 For more on growing Swiss chard, check out this RHS guide.